redbear/WICED-SDK/README.md

 	* http://www.st.com/web/en/catalog/tools/PF260219

-* For OSX and Linux

-	* No driver is required.
+* For OSX and Linux, no driver is required.

 ## Download WICED SDK